maximecb/bebelm/README.md

 The x86 SIMD kernels are tuned for the machine you build on: `.cargo/config.toml` sets `target-cpu=native`, so a build automatically uses **AVX2 + FMA** when the CPU has them and falls back to whatever it supports otherwise.
-(Without this the default x86_64 target is SSE2-only and runs the vector dot products at half width.) arm64 (Apple Silicon / NEON) is unaffected and needs no flags.

 Because `native` targets the build host, a binary built on an AVX2 machine may fault on an older CPU.
 To build a portable binary, override the CPU target via `RUSTFLAGS` (it takes